masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Since `union` needs to convert between types and know the sizes, all the fields should have a known size at declaration.
 Type inference does not work in unions which after all can not have default values.

+One important property of the union is that it respects the number of bits using max/min as in bitwidth.
+This means that if a field has an unsigned like `u7`, it expects to be packed to just 7 bits as unsigned, not the 8 bits signed with the most significant bit set to zero.
+The numbers will operate as signed but the conversion uses the packed representation.

 ## Typecasting